mwang87/MassQueryLanguage_Documentation/docs/index.md

 ### Conditionals

 These are conditions to filter for scans of interest (by looking for peaks and sets of peaks) within the mass spectrometry data.
 You can create clauses, which are specific conditions and the associated qualifiers.
-You may further combine multiple conditions with AND operators.
+You may further combine multiple conditions with ```AND```. ```AND``` will indicate that within a specific spectrum, all the conditions must be met.

 !!! info
     The syntax for this is ```<condition>=<value>```, e.g. ```MS2PROD=144.1```.